herambchaudhari4121/geomoose-website/source/rfc/rfc-1.rst

 * creation and oversight of specialized sub-committees (e.g. project infrastructure, training)

-In brief the project team votes on proposals on GeoMOOSE.
+In brief the project team votes on proposals on GeoMoose.
 Proposals are available for review for at least two days, and a single veto is sufficient to delay progress though ultimately a majority of members can pass a proposal.

 Detailed Process
 -----------------------

-* Proposals are written up and submitted on the GeoMOOSE mailing list for discussion and voting, by any interested party, not just committee members.
+* Proposals are written up and submitted on the GeoMoose mailing list for discussion and voting, by any interested party, not just committee members.
-* Proposals need to be available for review as an RFC posted on the GeoMOOSE site for at least two business days before a final decision can be made.
+* Proposals need to be available for review as an RFC posted on the GeoMoose site for at least two business days before a final decision can be made.
-* All discussions regarding the RFC should occur on the GeoMOOSE mailing list.
+* All discussions regarding the RFC should occur on the GeoMoose mailing list.
 * Respondents may vote "+1" to indicate support for the proposal and a willingness to support implementation.
 * Respondents may vote "-1" to veto a proposal, but must provide clear